 6. Monitor the plants for any signs of damage or stress after pressure washing.
 If any issues arise, take immediate action to mitigate further harm.

-See also How To Connect A Pressure Washer To An Air Compressor
+See also How To Use Cleaning Solution With Karcher Pressure Washer

 It is always best to exercise caution when using bleach near plants and to consider alternative cleaning methods that are safer for the environment and plant life.
 Consulting a professional or seeking expert advice can also be beneficial in ensuring the protection of your plants during pressure washing projects.